marzeverett/jornada_data_manager/Experimental Plan/New_Plan.md

 "metrics": A list of metric names to use in evaluating and tracking the model and its history

 #### Model layer object
-A model layer objectwill always have one key:
+A model layer object will always have one key:

 "type" - for instance, "LSTM", "Dropout"